 While dry granular fertilisers can be used, the application of fertilisers in solution (dissolved in water) is ideally suited to greens and tees.

 Solutions provide evenness of fertiliser application, which is important on greens and tees, and are convenient way to apply fertiliser if it can be applied with the irrigation water.

 When preparing fertiliser solutions, soluble fine (solution grade) fertilisers should be used.
-Granular fertilisers such as Incitec Pivot CK 88® and Granulock® Blue should not be used for this purpose, as they contain insolubles, which will settle to the bottom of mixing tanks, and block filters.
+Granular fertilisers such as Incitec Pivot CK 88 and Nitrophoska Special should not be used for this purpose, as they contain insolubles, which will settle to the bottom of mixing tanks, and block filters.

 Examples of fertilisers that may be used in the preparation of solutions, and their analyses, are shown in the following table.

-Except for Liquifert N, a urea fertiliser with a smaller granule size than Granular Urea, Incitec Pivot Fertilisers no longer markets a complete range of solution grade fertilisers.
+With the exception of Liquifert N, a urea fertiliser with a smaller granule size than Granular Urea, Incitec Pivot Fertilisers no longer markets a complete range of solution grade fertilisers.
+Easy N is a high analysis liquid fertiliser.
 The products mentioned in the following programs will need to be sourced elsewhere.